tavakyan/gastests/README.md

 # gastests
-Google App Scripts Test Runner
+Google App Scripts Test Runner - Lightweight test utilty for GAS projects

 ## Installing

-Either copy contents of Test.gs file into your project or create a GAS library and import it.
+First install UnderscoreGS GAS library.
+Then either copy contents of Test.gs file into your project or into a new GAS library to be imported into your project.

 ## Creating and running tests